lsc-project/documentation/source/applymodificationondelete.rst

 Modifying the entry
 ===================

-The first section of the code will modify the entry, and more specifically replace an attribute value:
+The first section of the code will modify the entry, and more specifically replace an attribute value.

+NOTE: When running in dry-run mode, you don't want the modification to be applied.
+You then need to check that this mode is not activated by controling the _nomodify_ flag

 .. code-block:: javascript